Cardiac Catheterisation/Coronary Angiography

 An angiogram or cardiac catheter is a test involving the cardiologist placing tubes in the patient’s heart and coronary arteries.

-This test is performed in a cardiac laboratory at a hospital.
+This test is performed in a cardiac laboratory in hospital by one of our specialist interventional cardiologists.
 You will require admission to the hospital for a day or sometimes overnight.

 During the procedure you are given a sedative for relaxation.
 A local anaesthetic is given, usually in the groin or the arm, and a small tube is inserted into an artery and guided up to the heart and coronary arteries on the outside of the heart.
 Dye is injected into this tube and X-Rays are taken to see if there are any blockages in any of these arteries.
 Sometimes a blockage in a coronary artery can be opened with a balloon or a metal stent, either at the time of the initial procedure or a later date.